 You might see one of our ads online as we are regularly adding new caregivers to our team.
 Once you contact us about the job, we will review your application and be in touch for an interview if you meet our basic qualifications.
 Next steps include:

 - passing a state-required TB test

 - registering with the state of California, completing the state-required federal and state background checks and providing proof of auto insurance

 - providing references for us to call in order to verify past employment

 - displaying empathy, a passion for working with people, and a desire to maintain a person’s respect and dignity while providing personal care

 Safety & Learning Matters

-At Homewatch CareGivers of Santa Rosa and Sonoma County, we want to ensure not just the safety of our clients, but that of our caregivers as well; we honor and protect your well-being too.
+At Homewatch CareGivers of Santa Rosa, we want to ensure not just the safety of our clients, but that of our caregivers as well; we honor and protect your well-being too.
 We provide continued education through our Homewatch CareGivers University, which has shown to be effective in supporting caregivers.
 We want everyone to reach their highest potential in terms of skills, confidence and experience.
-We strongly encourage the caregivers who wish to further their education by going to school or taking courses.
+We strongly encourage the in home caregivers who wish to further their education by going to school or taking courses.
 These are requirements of employment with us: